elvislittle/terraform-demo-project/README.md

 ## How it works

 1. **repositories module**: Creates real GitHub repositories with README and main files
-2. **infopage module**: Takes repository data and generates an HTML page with links
+2. **infopage module**: Takes repository data and creates a GitHub repository with a Markdown information page
 3. **Module interaction**: Outputs from repositories module are passed as inputs to infopage module

 ## Setup